Marking and giving feedback on ePortfolios

 3. Use the Add attachment button to add a feedback file ( e.g. a pdf ).
-This is a good way of giving feedback because the page author has control of all comments and feedback and can delete them if they wish to.
+This is a good way of giving feedback because the page author has control of all comments and feedback and can delete them if they wish.

 If the student is part of a class group they will usually submit their pages for marking to the class group.
 This process locks the page from any further editing by the student.

-1. To mark submitted pages, click on the class group name (right hand block on your dashboard page) to take you to the group pages, and then scroll down to the Submit section .
+1. To mark submitted pages, click on the class group name (right hand block on your dashboard page) .

-2. The submission will include the name of the page, the author and the time the page was submitted.
-Click on the page title to view the page and add comments/feedback files.
+3. Click on the page name to view the page and add comments/feedback files.

-3. Once you have finished marking the page, click the Release page button to release the page for future editing by the student.
+3. Once you have finished marking the page, select the Comment button to release the page for future editing by the student.

 NOTE: the student will see the comments immediately they are entered, regardless of whether the page has been shared or submitted to the lecturer or tutor.